 South African politics and its judicial system are seemingly approaching a crossroads.
-The Constitutional Court had issued an Order compelling Mr Jacob Zuma to comply with a summons issued by the State Capture Commission to appear before it and answer certain questions put before him regarding his alleged involvement in “State Capture”.
+The Constitutional Court issued an Order compelling Mr Jacob Zuma to comply with a summons issued by the State Capture Commission to appear before it and answer certain questions regarding his alleged involvement in “State Capture.”
 In terms of the order of the Constitutional Court, Mr Zuma was compelled to appear before the Commission between 15 and 19 February 2021.

 The question that must be asked at this time is what are the consequences of simply ignoring a Court Order?
 Is it advised?